 - The threads.
 You get a nice, tight seal with this thing, and that’s because of the well-designed threads.
 I have yet to experience any leaking from this bottle, which speaks to the threading quality.

-- The silver button.
-I don’t know why, but there’s something satisfying about pressing that little T304 stainless steel button.
+- The red button.
+I don’t know why, but there’s something satisfying about pressing that little red button.
 I think it’s because it operates right on the dime when you press it and stops immediately when you let it go with no pee pee dribble afterward.
 It’s the little details I pay the most attention to - this is one that was the cherry on top.

 - The weighted tube.
 If you've ever used any kind of spray bottle with a weighted tube, it's great.
 No matter how you hold this thing, the metal ball at the end of tube shifts directions so that your liquid/solution can still funnel through it.